MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-V-National-Highway-Traffic-Safety-Administration-Department-Transportation/part-537-Automotive-Fuel-Economy-Reports/section-537.4.md

 (2) The terms *axle ratio, base level, body style, car line, combined fuel economy, engine code, equivalent test weight, gross vehicle weight, inertia weight, transmission class,* and *vehicle configuration* are used as defined in subpart A of 40 CFR part 600.

-(3) The term *light truck* is used as defined in part 523 of this chapter and in accordance with determinations in that part.
+(3) The term *light truck* is used as defined in part 523 of this chapter and in accordance with determinations in part 523.

 (4) The terms *approach angle, axle clearance, brakeover angle, cargo carrying volume, departure angle, passenger carrying volume, running clearance,* and *temporary living quarters* are used as defined in part 523 of this chapter.